The print industry is evolving globally, and for Australian printers, there’s a glimmer of hope.

 Even though times have changed and competition has become fierce, there is a population of printers that practice traditional printing in spite of knowing that expansion is happening in their industry.
 Australian printers must be made to understand that by adopting new technologies like IoT, AI, the printing industry would experience more advanced devices resulting in a smoother overall workflow, which has become a considerable challenge.

 Customer preferences are always changing.
 To keep up with it, one has to transform accordingly.
 In the present times, ‘services’ have taken precedence over providing products and subscriptions.
-Today, customers are more interested in doing business with companies that enable variability, catering to a level of quality and quantity based around what they require.
+Today, customers are more interested in doing business with companies that enable variability, catering to a level of quality and quantity based on what they require.
 In short, customization is ruling the print industry.
-Customers are looking for products that can be modified as they like which custom web to print software solution has made it possible.
-Australian printing businesses can leverage the benefits out of it by implementing web to print software to their online site and offer personalization to the customers and keep them happy.
+Customers are looking for products that can be modified as they like which custom web-to-print software solution has made possible.
+Australian printing businesses can leverage the benefits of it by implementing web-to-print software to their online site and offering personalization to the customers and keeping them happy.

 Where such automated workflow can eliminate the difficulties of printing processes and make it more customer interactive, the fear of digitalization replacing the old printing methods is yet another reason why the Australian print industry is lacking behind.